-Depending on the destination, a passport (incl. a visa) or other form of identity-card is always required for travel and you may be asked to prove your identity to airlines, security personnel as well as immigration authorities, at various stages of your journey.
+Depending on the destination, a passport (incl. a visa) or another form of an identity card is always required for travel, and you may be asked to prove your identity to airlines, security personnel as well as immigration authorities at various stages of your journey.

-To allow sufficient time to apply for a passport or a visa, we recommend that you check, early enough, which the applicable entry requirements are for your destination.
-Your travel agency or the consulate/embassy (for example: Ministry of Foreign Affairs) of the country you are travelling to, will be able to provide you with relevant information on any required documents.
+To allow sufficient time to apply for a passport or a visa, we recommend you check early enough which of the applicable entry requirements are for your destination.
+Your travel agency or the consulate/embassy (for example, the Ministry of Foreign Affairs) of the country you are traveling to will be able to provide you with relevant information on any required documents.

 Many countries require travelers to hold a visa to enter or transit the country.
-In some cases visas can be obtained upon arrival but in most cases a visa must be obtained prior to the journey.
-Information on visa requirements can be obtained from your travel agency or from the embassy/consulate (for example: Ministry of Foreign Affairs) of the country to which you intend to travel.
+In some cases, visas can be obtained upon arrival, but in most cases, a visa must be obtained prior to the journey.
+Information on visa requirements can be obtained from your travel agency or from the embassy/consulate (for example, the Ministry of Foreign Affairs) of the country to which you intend to travel.
 Obtaining a visa is the responsibility of the passenger, airlines have no legal obligation to inform passengers of any visa requirements.

 Vaccination and Medicine

-For some countries it is required or recommended that you have certain vaccinations, and it is worth obtaining these well before your trip.
-Information about vaccinations can be obtained from a travel agent or health centre.
-Also check before you travel that you have a sufficient quantity of personal medicines.
+In some countries, it is required or recommended that you have certain vaccinations, and it is worth obtaining these well before your trip.
+Information about vaccinations can be obtained from a travel agent or health center.
+Also, before traveling, check that you have a sufficient quantity of personal medicines.
 Please consult the relevant healthcare authority of your country for more information.

 Consider the purchase of travel insurance that covers both yourself and your baggage.
-If you travel frequently, the purchase of annual insurance is often a good buy.
-Airlines are not responsible for valuables, fragile items or perishable goods carried in check-in baggage.
+If you travel frequently, annual insurance is often a good buy.
+Airlines are not responsible for valuables, fragile items, or perishable goods carried in check-in baggage.